Leave a Message

 Frequently Asked Questions About Deferred Maintenance in Rancho Mission Viejo

-RMV buyers evaluate deferred maintenance differently than in older resale markets, and these answers explain how condition directly affects negotiations, inspections, appraisals, and final outcomes when selling in Rancho Mission Viejo.
+Rancho Mission Viejo buyers evaluate deferred maintenance differently than buyers in older resale markets.
+These answers explain how condition directly affects negotiations, inspections, appraisals, and outcomes when selling in Sendero, Esencia, Rienda, and Gavilan.

-Q: Can deferred maintenance kill a deal in Rancho Mission Viejo?
+Q: Can deferred maintenance cause a deal to fall apart in Rancho Mission Viejo?

 A: Yes.
-Deferred maintenance can kill a deal in RMV when it affects safety, major systems, or buyer confidence.
-Transactions fail less because of the issue itself and more because the discovery creates surprise, mistrust, or fear of hidden costs.
+Deferred maintenance ends deals in Rancho Mission Viejo when it affects safety, major systems, or buyer confidence.
+Transactions fail less because of the issue itself and more because late discovery creates surprise and mistrust that erodes the buyer's willingness to close.
+A buyer in Esencia who discovers roof wear late in escrow begins questioning overall upkeep even when the original price felt fair.

 Example: